 Somatic symptom and related disorders; Somatization disorder; Somatiform disorders; Briquet syndrome; Illness anxiety disorder

-People who have a history of physical or sexual abuse are more likely to have this disorder.
+People who have a history of physical or sexual abuse may be more likely to have this disorder.
 But not every person with SSD has a history of abuse.

-Some of the many symptoms that can occur with somatization disorder include:
+Physical symptoms that can occur with SSD may include: